-Recommend that (a) the Library JPA Operations Committee accept and provide input on this report regarding the possibility of the Library JPA assuming operations of the Fair Oaks Library, and (b) authorize staff to work with County and City staff to conduct community outreach and negotiate a new Fair Oaks Library Cost-Sharing Agreement.
+Recommend that (a) the Library JPA Governing Board accept and provide input on this report regarding the possibility of the Library JPA assuming operations of the Fair Oaks Library, and (b) authorize staff to work with County and City staff to conduct community outreach and negotiate a new Fair Oaks Library Cost-Sharing Agreement.
+Operations Committee members present at the November 3, 2020, meeting concurred with this recommendation.